plantanapp/documentation/getting-started/contribute.md

 }]
 ```

-You can see here that every main product is child to the object with the title `Modules`.
+You can see here that every main product is a child of the object with the title `Modules`.

 The `ref` property links `main.json` to the other JSON files; to be used only in this file's objects.